ericoporto/ags-snap/README.md

 ## Install

-You can already install from edge to get the latest version.
+You can already install from [snap listing](https://snapcraft.io/ags):

-    snap install --edge ags

-Once this is available on the [snap listing](https://snapcraft.io/ags) you will be able to install with just

     snap install ags